 These screens are remarkably cheap, especially when you compare them to a traditional garage door.

 Since the installation takes very little time and is quite straightforward, you can begin using that screen in no time at all.
 This also makes it one of the swiftest garage door installation options around.

-The job only gets simpler still if you choose to use a roll-up screen kit that comes with everything you need, including instructions, to help get the job done.
+The job only gets simpler if you use a roll-up screen kit with everything you need, including instructions, to help get the job done.

 It is also possible to skip out on difficult closure installations and just use magnets instead, letting you walk through the screen hands-free with the screen parting and closing again behind you.

 As mentioned, keep in mind that there is a compromise on security that you will have to contend with if you go this route.